SovereignShop/clj-manifold3d/README.md

 # Examples

 Examples should look very familiar if you've ever used OpenSCAD.
-Bellow are demonstrations of some of the operations that are currently available in Manifold.
+Bellow are demonstrations of some of the operations that are currently unavailable in Manifold.

 2D hulls: